 What goals are you most excited about?

-These questions are very open ended which will create an interesting conversation that will allow you to determine how you and the other person could potential work together or help each other out.
+These questions are very open ended which will create an interesting conversation.
+This conversation will allow you to determine how you and the other person could potentially work together.

 Summary: Focus on the Relationship